 Working with Minors

-When onboarding a minor as an employee, the minor’s parent or guardian must prepare and sign OOTB’s digital onboarding forms on behalf of the minor.
+When onboarding a minor as an employee, the minor’s parent or guardian must assist in completing OOTB’s digital onboarding forms on behalf of the minor.
 OOTB Payroll Coordinators work directly with the minor’s parent or guardian to collect the proper documentation and assist them with the onboarding process.

 OOTB must receive the following documentation to complete the onboarding of a minor: